HarpyWar/chronofag-timer/README.md

 ![Pomodoro Timer](http://i.imgur.com/xfjKEBF.png)

 This timer differs from similar others by fully automation and locking a screen when a break.
-So you don't need manually click start or regulate a time.
+So you don't need manually click start or regulate a time

+*By default it's possible to close the program by ALT+F4.
+You can enable lock mode by setting up `lockmode = true` in [config.hjson](https://github.com/HarpyWar/chronofag-timer/blob/master/ChronoFagTimer/config.hjson#L128).
+After that you will not able to close it (only kill a process in task manager).*

 ![Break Timer](http://i.imgur.com/2J7WDMd.png)